Langley Green Victoria F.C.: History

 Having such a good recent record in the Junior cup, the Victoria made its debut in the Birmingham Senior Cup in 1888–89, and only lost to a late goal against the professional Burton Swifts in the third round.
 That debut season however was its best performance in the competition.
 The same season, it was a founder member of the Birmingham and District League, being ranked 5th out of 12 in the incomplete final reckoning.

 The club entered the FA Cup for the only time in 1890–91.
 After an easy first round win over Kettering Town, it seemingly beat Great Bridge Unity in the second, but the tie had to be re-played after Unity protested the Victoria for nominating a club member as umpire, and Unity won the replay - at Great Bridge - 4–2.
 Langley Green obtained an ironic revenge by protesting against Unity's Pittaway as being ineligible, but it did the Vics no good; the protest was too late to overturn their defeat, but it did result in Unity's defeat of Kidderminster Harriers to be overturned.

 With professionalism squeezing the smaller clubs out of the game, the Vics withdrew from the Birmingham League and Senior Cup after the 1891–92 season, and only fitfully played in 1892–93, its last recorded fixture being a defeat at the Rudge cycle factory side in March 1893.
 Such was the state of the club's finances that a bootmaker had to bring legal proceedings to recover £4 5/ for the supply of nine pairs; the claim failed as the defunct club, rather than the club's secretary, was responsible.

+Colours

+The club wore claret and light blue shirts.